-The first time I had pumpkin I was in São Paulo, Brazil with Matthijs.
-We stayed in a hostel with a kitchen, we had been travelling for about five months, and just realized while in a supermarket that groceries were on the expensive side.
-So instead of buying familiar ingredients, we decided on ingredients that were somewhat affordable.
-Therefore we ended up with half a pumpkin, stock cubes, something resembling crème fraiche, and a piece of bread.
-The kitchen was minimally equipped, so I think we ended up mashing the cooked pieces of pumpkin with a fork until we could mix it with the stock and make a soup out of it.
+The first time I ever tried pumpkin I was in Sao Paulo, Brazil with Matthijs.
+We stayed in a hostel with a kitchen, we had been travelling for about five months, and just realized while in a supermarket that groceries were rather on the expensive side.
+So instead of buying familiar ingredients that would break the bank, we decided on ingredients that were somewhat affordable.
+That's how we ended up with half a pumpkin, a couple of stock cubes, something resembling crème fraiche, and a piece of bread.
+The kitchen in our hostel was minimally equipped, so we had to mash the pieces of pumpkin we cooked in a frying pan with a fork until we could mix it with the stock and make a soup out of it.
 Luckily now we’re at home, we have a stick blender to do all the hard work.

-This recipe didn’t start out as a soup.
-Actually I was making a recipe from NOPI, the cookbook, but when a discovered at 7.30 PM that a bunch of halved tomatoes needed to sunbathe in the oven for eighty (!) minutes, and I already prepared everything else, it was time for a new plan.
+This recipe originally didn’t start out as a soup.
+We were actually making a recipe from NOPI, the cookbook, but when I discovered at 7.30 PM that a bunch of halved tomatoes needed to sunbathe in the oven for eighty (!) minutes, and I already prepared everything else, it was time for a new plan.
 This is the result.

-Trim the butternut squash, halve it length ways, remove the seeds, then cut widthways into 2½ cm wide slices.
-Mix the squash with 2 tablespoons olive oil, 2 teaspoons of salt and a good grind of black pepper.
-Spread out on a large parchment-lined baking tray and roast for 30-35 minutes, until golden brown.
+- Cut the butternut squash in half, remove the seeds, then cut into 2,5cm wide slices.
+Mix with 2tbsp olive oil and a good grind of salt and black pepper.
+Place the slices on a baking tray and roast for 30 to 35 minutes.

 - Finely chop the ginger and chilli, and grind them into a paste in a mortar and pestle.